This article tells you a bit more about TM7As, the process behind them, and what you can do if you receive one.

-It is possible to deal with this yourself.
-However, as with all legal processes, it’s always best to seek the help of a professional, in this case a trade mark attorney.
+It is possible to deal with this yourself but you really are asking for trouble if you do.
+As with all legal processes, it’s always best to seek the help of a professional.
+In this case, an experienced trade mark attorney.

 Whether you’ve submitted the TM7A Notice of Threatened Opposition or you are the recipient of one, it can be a complicated and costly process.
 Considering your business’s reputation and future is on the line, we urge you to find professional help before taking action.

 If you’ve received a TM7A Notice of Threatened Opposition, you should contact us as a matter of urgency.
 Let us explain your rights and options on a no obligation call.
 Call us now on 01284 619000 or Click Here To Make An Online Enquiry and we will be delighted to help you.